stdlib-js/stdlib/README.md

 ### Namespaces

-stdlib is comprised of various namespaces (i.e., collections of related functionality united by common themes).
-For example, to install all math functionality,
+stdlib is comprised of various top-level namespaces (i.e., collections of related functionality united by common themes).
+For example, to install all math functionality found in the top-level `math` namespace,

 <!-- run-disable -->